sjohann81/ucx-os/README.md

 ##### ucx_task_wfi()

-- Blocks the current task in a busy wait, until its scheduling quantum expires.
+- Blocks the current task, and puts the core in low power mode until its scheduling quantum expires.
+If the CPU does not support power down or sleep states, the core busy waits for the next scheduling quantum.

 ##### ucx_task_count()

-- Returns the number of tasks in the system.
+- Returns the number of tasks in the current CPU core.

 #### Coroutine